Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Mailforge is one of the more visible cold email infrastructure providers in the market.
 Big content-marketing presence (44+ ranked-in-top-3 keywords, 6,000+ monthly organic visitors), aggressive feature shipping, decent pricing.
 If you're shopping for cold email infrastructure, you've probably seen them.

-This article is the honest head-to-head: where Mailforge wins, where ColdRelay wins, and how to decide between them.
+This article is the honest head-to-head: where Mailforge wins, where ColdRelay wins, where the architecture differs, the shared-IP risk you need to think about, and how to decide between them.
 We're a competitor; we have skin in the game.
 We're also a customer of cold email infrastructure ourselves — we know what matters and what doesn't because we live it.

 The 30-second answer